 - the type of vehicle you hire (ie. passenger vehicle, 4WD, light commercial or heavy commercial); and

-- whether you have purchased collision damage waiver protection or Snowpak Coverage from us and the level of protection you have selected.
+- whether you have purchased collision damage waiver protection or Snow Cover from us and the level of protection you have selected.

 - In some circumstances, the Damage Recovery Fee may be charged by us on more than one occasion.
 This is because it applies in respect of each separate instance of damage to or loss of our vehicle, or for damage to other property, and for any associated costs.
 This may happen, for example, if during your rental period you are involved in an incident which causes damage to the vehicle, and in a separate and unrelated incident, further or additional damage is caused to the vehicle.
 The Damage Recovery Fee would be payable in respect of both incidents.

-- If you are involved in what we call a Single Vehicle Accident, a Single Vehicle Accident Fee will apply in addition to any Damage Recovery Fee.
-A Single Vehicle Accident is an accident that does not involve another vehicle.
-We may not charge you the Single Vehicle Accident Fee where the vehicle has been rented from one of a specified list of metropolitan locations.
-You will be notified at the time of collecting your vehicle whether or not the Single Vehicle Accident Fee will apply to your rental and, if it does, the amount of that fee.
+- If you are involved in what we call a Single Vehicle Accident, a Single Vehicle Accident Fee may apply in addition to any Damage Recovery Fee.
+A Single Vehicle Accident is an accident that does not involve another vehicle other than a parked vehicle.
+You will be notified of the amount of that fee at the time of collecting your vehicle. .

 - When driving a Thrifty vehicle you are covered by compulsory third party insurance, which is a third party insurance scheme regulated by statute.
 This insurance may relieve you from liability for injury or death suffered by persons other than yourself but does not cover damage to property.
 We recommend you satisfy yourself of the cover provided by this type of insurance.

 - When would I have to pay more than the Damage Recovery Fee?